fleetdm/fleet/handbook/product.md

 CLI tool (fleetctl).
 This allows users and customers to leverage Fleet's superb ability to gather device data in ways that are unique to their organization.

-##### Execution plan
+##### How?

-We will add integrations for policy and vulnerability automations as well as get closer to parity with Rapid7's vulnerability features.
-In addition, we will roll up software and vulnerabilities across the entire organization and teams.
+- Add integrations for policy and vulnerability automations as well as get closer to parity with other vulnerability management solutions.
+(Miss)
+- Roll up software and vulnerabilities across the entire organization and teams.(Hit)

 #### Who's watching the watchers

 Many current Fleet users and customers hire Fleet to increase their confidence that other security tools are functioning properly.
 We will continue to expose valuable information about these tools to meet customer requirements.

-##### Execution plan
+##### How?

-We will invest in sending the health of other installed agents and verify device enrollment in Jamf, Kandji, and SimpleMDM.
-In addition we will roll up mobile device management (MDM) and Munki data across the entire organization and teams.
+- Detect the health of other installed agents and verify device enrollment in Jamf, Kandji, and SimpleMDM.
+(Hit)
+- Roll up mobile device management (MDM) and Munki data across the entire organization and teams.
+(Hit)

 #### Self-service, 2-way IT

 Fleet is poised to enable an organization's employees to resolve issues with their devices on their own.
 Not only does this save time for IT administrators and security practitioners but it also builds trust so that an organization can focus on achieving their business outcomes together.

-##### Execution plan
+##### How?

-We will focus on enabling end users to self serve issues with their devices using Fleet Desktop.
-In addition, Fleet Desktop will begin to provide end users with the ability to see what information is collected about their device (scope transparency).
+- Enable end users to self serve issues with their devices using Fleet Desktop.
+(Miss)
+- Enable end users to see what information is collected about their device (scope transparency).
+(Hit)

 #### Easy to use

 We'd like to make maintaining secure laptops and servers as easy as possible.
-This quarter we'll focus on improving the time to value for new Fleet users and customers by providing instructions and tools to quickly bolster any organization's security program.

-##### Execution plan
+##### How?

-We will focus on improving the standard query library so that it includes 80% of the most common policies that any organization needs.
-In addition, we will provide documentation that makes it dead simple to deploy on every major cloud platform (Reference architectures, AWS, GCP, Azure) as well as open source our own internal security program.
-Moreover, we will eliminate fear, uncertainty and doubt (FUD) related to the production readiness of Fleet's osquery installers.
+- Improve the standard query library so that it includes 80% of the most common policies that any organization needs.
+(Miss)

 ## Product design process